-Nestled in the northern corner, the Hyatt Lake Recreational Area is the solely developed campground located within the perimeter of the Cascade-Siskiyou National Monument.
-Situated among towering pines and firs, Hyatt Lake is perfect for every nature lover out there.
-With a recreational area encompassing 745 acres, the campgrounds offer visitors opportunities for boating, fishing, hiking and of course, swimming.
+Located within the perimeter of the Cascade-Siskiyou National Monument, 745-acre Hyatt Lake Recreational Area is the solely developed campground.
+Situated among towering pines and firs, Hyatt Lake is a perfect getaway destination for outdoor lovers.
+The recreational area offer visitors opportunities for camping, boating, fishing, hiking and swimming.

-There are roughly 54 campsites in the main campground catering for everything from small RV’s to pitched tents.
-The neighboring Wildcat Primitive Campground provides an additional 12 campsites while there are another 5 campsites at the Horse Camp Equestrian Campground.
+There are roughly 54 campsites in the main campground suitable for both tents and RVs.
+The neighboring Wildcat Primitive Campground provides an additional 12 campsites while there are another 5 campsites in the Horse Camp Equestrian Campground.

 A large swim area inside the recreation area is the best place to cool off on a hot summer day.
 There are a sandy beach and picnic tables inside the recreation area’s gate.
 The day-use fee at the recreation area is $3 per vehicle.